Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Introduction

 \end{thm*} As the $n=3$ case in \cite{lho-p2}, we interpret this result as a crepant resolution correspondence for $\CnZn$ and $\KP^{n-1}$.
 We remark that crepant resolution correspondence for the $n=5$ case was studied in \cite{lho}.

-As the $n=3$ case treated in \cite{lho-p2}, we prove our crepant resolution correspondence result by analyzing the semisimple CohFT structures of Gromov-Witten theories of $\CnZn$ and $\KP^{n-1}$.
+As the $n=3$ case treated in \cite{lho-p2}, we prove our crepant resolution correspondence result by analyzing the semisimple CohFT structures of Gromov--Witten theories of $\CnZn$ and $\KP^{n-1}$.
 For $\CnZn$, this is done in our previous paper \cite{gt}.
 A parallel study\footnote{For the $n=3$ case, the required results for $\KP^2$ are obtained by studying stable quotient theory \cite{lho-p}.} for $\KP^{n-1}$ is carried out in this paper.
-Using the Givental-Teleman classification for semisimple CohFTs, we reduce the correspondence to an identification of their $R$-matrices.
+Using the Givental--Teleman classification for semisimple CohFTs, we reduce the correspondence to an identification of their $R$-matrices.
 A comparison of the flatness equations (which determine $R$-matrices) reduces the identification of $R$-matrices to an identity, see Lemma \ref{lem:Final_of_proof_strategy}.
-We prove the required identity by studying asymptotic expansions of oscillatory integrals of the Landau-Ginzburg mirror of $\KP^{n-1}$.
+We prove the required identity by studying asymptotic expansions of oscillatory integrals of the Landau--Ginzburg mirror of $\KP^{n-1}$.